ndaidong/py-data-transfer/README.md

 (venv) HOST=192.168.1.170 PORT=8182 python python-socketio/client.py
 ```

-With `redis` test, we need Redis server is running at specific port.
+With `redis` part, we need Redis server runs at specific port.

 We recommend to build Redis from source as below: